Snow White (Disney character): Other appearances

 Snow White is an official member of the Disney Princess line, a prominent franchise directed at young girls.
 The franchise covers a wide variety of merchandise, including but not limited to magazines, music albums, toys, clothes, and stationery.

-Aside from appearing in video games related to the Disney Princess franchise media as well as appearances on the television show Disney's House of Mouse, Snow White also appears in the popular Kingdom Hearts series as one of the Disney Princesses of Heart.
-She first appears in the first Kingdom Hearts as a Princess of Heart captured by Maleficent.
+Aside from appearing in video games related to the Disney Princess franchise media as well as appearances on the television series House of Mouse, Snow White also appears in the popular Kingdom Hearts series as one of the Princesses of Heart.
+She first appears in Kingdom Hearts (2002) as a Princess of Heart captured by Maleficent.
 She reprises her role from the film in the video game Kingdom Hearts Birth by Sleep.
 Snow White also appears in the video game Disney Magical World which includes multiple furniture and costume items related to the character, and is also a playable character in Disney Magic Kingdoms.

 Mary Jo Salerno originated the role of Snow White in the 1970s musical adaptation.
+Video recordings were shown on television in early 1980s.

 In a season six episode of the sitcom series Full House known as The House Meets The Mouse Parts 1 & 2, Snow White appeared in Part 2.
-Snow White also had cameos in the films Who Framed Roger Rabbit (1988) where she appears in the Toontown scene and at the end of the film with the toons and The Lion King 1½ (2004) where she, Seven Dwarfs, and other disney characters came to rewatch the film with Timon and Pumbaa.
+Snow White also had cameos in the films Who Framed Roger Rabbit (1988) where she appears in the Toontown scene and at the end of the film with the toons and The Lion King 1½ (2004) where she, Seven Dwarfs, and other Disney characters came to rewatch the film with Timon and Pumbaa.
 In 2014, Snow White made a guest appearance on Sofia the First, in "The Enchanted Feast".
 She tells Sofia about how her stepmother tricked her by assuming a disguise, helping Sofia to determine that a visiting sorceress is actually an old foe, Miss Nettle.
 Snow White, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet.
 She, along with the other Princesses, are portrayed in what The Washington Post described as a parody of the "Disney Princess Industrial Complex", and are later seen wearing modern outfits inspired by their respective backstories.